Sarkis Soghanalian: Arrest and conviction

 Soghanalian's testimony exposed the role of American government officials in the illicit arms trade.
 Members of Congress noted that his revelations had been found to be "extremely disturbing to every American.
 They are disturbing to Mr. Soghanalian.
 He gives a first-hand description of official and unofficial American involvement in the enormous buildup of arms to Saddam Hussein."

-His testimony led to the George H. W. Bush administration open criminal charges against him in 1991.
-He was convicted on six counts for possession of armament and intent to sell to Iraq.
+His testimony led the Justice Department under George H. W. Bush administration to file federal charges against him in 1991.
+He was convicted on six counts for possession of armaments and intent to sell to Iraq.
 The weapons included 103 helicopter gunships from the Hughes Helicopters corporation and two rocket-propelled grenade launchers from a 1983 deal.
 A year later, he was fined $20,000 and sentenced to six years in prison.
-However, in 1993 his sentence was reduced to two years.
-Although the exact reasons remain unknown, his attorney stated that Soghanalian had given intelligence to U.S. law-enforcement officials that led them to an unsuccessful attempt to break up a $100 billion counterfeiting operation in the Bekaa valley in Lebanon.
+In 1993 his sentence was reduced to two years.
+Although the exact reasons remain unknown, his attorney stated that Soghanalian had cooperated with U.S. law enforcement officials in an ultimately unsuccessful attempt to break up a $100 billion counterfeiting operation in the Bekaa valley in Lebanon.
 In 1995, after he was released, he moved to France and opened offices there and in Amman, Jordan.